inbo/tutorials/content/tutorials/r_inboveg/index.md

 In order to run the functionalities, some R packags need to be installed.

-The following packages are needed to run this code:

--   glue

--   DBI

--   assertthat

--   dplyr

-Loading the functionality can be done by loading the `inborutils`
-package:

--   inborutils
+The main functions that we will use in this tutorial all start with `inboveg_*`.
+These functions are made available by loading the `inborutils` package.

-You can install inborutils from github with: install.packages("devtools") devtools::install\_github("inbo/inborutils")
+You can install inborutils from github with:

+    install.packages("devtools")
+    devtools::install_github("inbo/inborutils")

+This tutorial will only work for people with access to the INBO network.
-Be sure you have reading-rights for CYDONIA otherwise place an ICT-call (<ict.helpdesk@inbo.be>)
+As an INBO employee, you should make sure you have reading-rights for CYDONIA, otherwise place an ICT-call (<ict.helpdesk@inbo.be>)

     library(glue)
     library(DBI)